posborne/dbus-python/PY3PORT.rst

 `from dbus import _is_py3` gives you a flag to check if you must do something different in Python 3.
 In general I use this flag to support both versions in one set of sources, which seems better than trying to use 2to3.
-It's not part of the dbus-python public API, so you may not need it.
+It's not part of the dbus-python public API, so you must not use it in third-party projects.

 Miscellaneous